felixthecat1970/github.io/_posts/2023-08-12-ps2-saint-seiya-series.md

 ### METHOD 2 - APPLY/PATCH DIRECTLY GAME DUMPS .BIN/CUE=CD or .ISO=DVD FOR PS2/PS3/PS4/PC
 use PS2 Patch Engine PC tool by pelvicthrustman 1.03 from here: [Link](https://www.psx-place.com/resources/ps2-patch-engine-by-pelvicthrustman.694/)
 1. open ps2_patch_engine tool in pc (windows only)
-2. look in table/sheet the game according your game version / region
+2. look in table/sheet or xxxxxxxx.pnach file according your game version / region
 3. load the xxxxx.iso or xxxxxx.bin game dump in ps2_patch_engine tool and select "PNACH" option
 4. copy codeblock copy all "*patch=XXXXXX..etc*" code lines and paste in ps2_patch_engine (white window) and press "PATCH"
 5. if you do all correctly the app will generate a " your-game-xxxxxx_pached.iso or .bin file, use this file for load in your console PS2 or build for (PS3,PS4)